yaronf/I-D/STAR-Request/draft-sheffer-acme-star-delegation.md

 One thing that might be necessary at the interface between uCDN and dCDN is a mechanism by which the uCDN can advertise:

 - The namespace that is made available to the dCDN to mint its delegated names;
-- The policy for creating the key material (allowed algorithms, minimum key lenghts, key usage, etc.) that the dCDN needs to satisfy.
+- The policy for creating the key material (allowed algorithms, minimum key lengths, key usage, etc.) that the dCDN needs to satisfy.

 # Security Considerations